incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 == Changelog ==

 = 2.0.1 =

-* Added Advanced settings tab
+* Added Advanced settings tab.
-* Added an option to disable pinit.js to avoid conflicts with other social plugins
+* Added an option to disable Pinterest's pinit.js JavaScript to avoid conflicts with other Pinterest plugins, themes and custom code.

 = 2.0.0 =